How to buy Kingston Resources (KSN) shares

 Kingston Resources Limited is a gold business based in Australia.
-Kingston Resources shares (KSN) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.285 – an increase of 14% over the previous week. and has a market cap (total outstanding shares value) of $62.2 million.
+Kingston Resources shares (KSN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Kingston Resources has a market cap (total outstanding shares value) of $55.8 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Kingston Resources